Customized Graduate and Career Development Programs for Business, Education and Non-Profit

-Dr. Craig Markson is an Assistant Dean, Director of the Teachers Professional Development
+Dr. Craig Markson is the Director of the Teachers Professional Development Institute,

-Institute, and Acting Director of Stony Brook's Educational Leadership Program.
-He
+and Acting Director of Stony Brook's Educational Leadership Program.
+He is responsible

-is responsible for establishing off-campus graduate programs that meet the professional
+for establishing off-campus graduate programs that meet the professional development

-development needs of in-service K-12 teachers.
-Dr. Markson serves on many school district
+needs of in-service K-12 teachers.
+Dr. Markson serves on many school district policy

 Dr. Markson earned his two master's degrees (history and human resource management)